Estimated Quote Costing

 • Low – the lowest vehicle cost will be used.

-7. Worker’s Comp.
-Costs
+Worker’s Comp.
+Costs on Desktop

-Worker’s Comp. costs are calculated by taking the estimated task hours, and multiplying it by the Worker’s Comp. rate for that task.
+Worker’s Comp. costs are calculated by taking the estimated task hours and multiplying it by the Worker’s Comp. rate for that task.

 Workers Comp Costs = estimated task hours + task workers comp rate

-8. Additional Costs
+Additional Costs on Desktop

 The additional cost field allows you to enter additional costs not captured by the existing fields.

-9. Admin Overhead
+Admin Overhead on Desktop

 Admin overhead is a percentage of the sale price.